 The Honor Guard was formed for the purpose of representing the police department in public ceremonies such as the Falmouth Chamber of Commerce Holiday parade, the annual Town Memorial Day events, public safety funerals, and other community related events.

 The team’s specially trained personnel provide tactical response to special threats, such as hostage situations, barricaded persons, sniper and terrorism incidents, major disturbances or riots, and work/school place violence.
-The Special Response Team will also be activated when a significant potential for harm exists, such as executing high-risk search and/or arrest warrants, armed robbery stakeouts, dignitary protection and also for search and rescue missions.
+The SWAT Team will also be activated when a significant potential for harm exists, such as executing high-risk search and/or arrest warrants, armed robbery stakeouts, dignitary protection and also for search and rescue missions.

 The Cape Cod Regional Law Enforcement Council Crash Reconstruction Team consists of a group of specially selected officers from various agencies, including the Falmouth Police Department.